openknowledge/workshop-mad-summit-sommer-2024-cloud/app/README.md

     - As default output use the json or yaml (you may also just press enter)
     - If everything worked, you can now use the AWS CLI from your console

 2. Create an image registry (known as repository) in AWS using ECR.
-This allows to actually push our newly build Docker iamge.
+This allows to actually push our newly build Docker image.

     - Name it after your user and leave everything else as is.

 3. Build a new version of the backend
+    - Make sure you're in the app folder
     - Run `mvn clean package`

 4. Build Docker image and push to our new ECR repository